 Regarding scat (droppings)—there is no accurate description of thylacine droppings.
 Devils have surprisingly large droppings which often contain many bone chips and much hair.
 We have collected samples of some unusual droppings and we have plans to send them to the curator of vertebrates at the National Museum of Victoria where we understand they can be identified.

-On the 24th April, I again met Mr Murrell and he said that I should have documented the evidence more completely.
+On the 24th of April, I again met Mr Murrell, and he said that I should have documented the evidence more completely.
 He offered to put our cast to the next meeting of the National Parks and Wildlife Advisory Committee.

 The report was favourably received by the then Liberal Minister of Wildlife Mr Beattie and this was indicated by a letter he sent us.
 However, there was then an election and a change of Government which meant the report would be reconsidered.